SuprDewd/www.akc.is/blog/2017-02-18-Inverse-species-and-sign-reversing-involutions.md

 \#\{S : S\subseteq U, \text{$|S|$ even}\} -
 \#\{S : S\subseteq U, \text{$|S|$ odd}\} = |\Fix(f)| = 0.
 $$
-Now, that's a simple and beautiful proof, but is this a proof from The Book, as Paul Erdős might have asked?
-Is there a more general and "natural" combinatorial proof?
+Now, that's a simple and beautiful proof, but is there a more general and "natural" combinatorial proof?
 E.g. do we have to assume a total order on $U$ and do we have to mention special elements, such as $\hat 0$?
 Before proceeding to the next paragraph you might want to take a moment and try to come up with such a proof.

 Let $E$ be the [combinatorial
 species](https://en.wikipedia.org/wiki/Combinatorial_species) of sets,